 If you are applying via direct application (recommended for applicants from abroad) the entrance exam will be online.
 Read more about the direct application process and entrance exam here.

-If you are applying via joint application (recommended for applicants in Finland) the entrance exam will be held in our campus in Valkeakoski, Finland.
+If you are applying via joint application (recommended for applicants in Finland) there are two options: online entrance exam which will be held on February 2021 and entrance exam at our campus in Valkeakoski, Finland on April 2021.
 Read more about the joint application process and entrance exam here.

 Studying in IB